Not what you want?

 See Also: Caring | Charity | Benevolence

-This is an old Japanese proverb that suggests you try to never forget the enthusiasm you had as a child when you try new things (or even face the day-to-day).
-Basically avoid having a mundane attitude that many people get with age.
+初心忘るべからず is an old Japanese proverb that suggests you try to never forget the enthusiasm you had as a child when you try new things (or even face the day-to-day).
+Basically, avoid having the mundane attitude that many people get with age.

-You'll find this Japanese proverb translated a few different ways.
+You'll find this Japanese proverb translated in a few different ways.
 Here are some of them:

 Don't forget your first resolution.